CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/05-Configure FortiGate for Web Traffic.md

 ## Summary

-In this task you configured the Firewall policies on the FortiGate-VM firewall through the FortiGate dashboard and then added Virtual IPs to provide secured access from your device to the webserver hosted in Azure.
+In this task you tried to access the webserver using FortiGate's FQDN, configured the Firewall policies on the FortiGate-VM firewall through the FortiGate dashboard and then added Virtual IPs to provide secured access from your device to the webserver hosted in Azure.

 Click on **Next** to continue to the next section of the lab.